nicolashernandez/PyRATA/doc/user-guide.rst

 In 'list' operator
 ^^^^^^^^^^^^^^^

 You can also **set a list of possible values (lexicon)**.
-In that case, the operator will be ``@`` in your pattern and the value will be the name of the lexicon.
+In that case, the operator will be ``@`` in your constraint definition and the value will be the name of the lexicon.
 The lexicon is specified as a parameter of the pyrata_re methods (``lexicons`` parameter).
 Indeed, multiple lexicons can be specified.
 The data structure for storing lexicons is a dict/map of lists.
 Each key of the dict is the name of a lexicon, and each corresponding value a list of elements making of the lexicon.

 .. doctest ::

-    >>> pyrata_re.findall('lem@"positiveLexicon"', data, lexicons = {'positiveLexicon':['easy', 'funny']})
+    >>> pyrata_re.findall('raw@"positiveLexicon"', data, lexicons = {'positiveLexicon':['easy', 'funny']})
     [[ {'pos': 'JJ', 'raw': 'easy'}], [{'pos': 'JJ', 'raw': 'funny'}]]

 IOB Chunk operator